demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-status-of-trace-generation

 ***
-Get the status of a trace generation
+Get the status of a trace generation.

 #### Base Command